Telecommunications: Basic elements

-Analog versus digital communications
+Analogue versus digital communications

-Communications signals can be sent by analog signals or digital signals via analog communication systems or digital communication systems.
-Analog signals vary continuously with respect to the information, while digital signals encode information as a set of discrete values (e.g., a set of ones and zeroes).
-During propagation and reception, information contained in analog signals is degraded by undesirable physical noise.
-Commonly, the noise in a communication system can be expressed as adding or subtracting from the desirable signal in a random way.
+Communications can be encoded as analogue or digital signals, which may in turn be carried by analogue or digital communication systems.
+Analogue signals vary continuously with respect to the information, while digital signals encode information as a set of discrete values (e.g., a set of ones and zeroes).
+During propagation and reception, information contained in analogue signals is degraded by undesirable noise.
+Commonly, the noise in a communication system can be expressed as adding or subtracting from the desirable signal via a random process.
 This form of noise is called additive noise, with the understanding that the noise can be negative or positive at different instances.

 Unless the additive noise disturbance exceeds a certain threshold, the information contained in digital signals will remain intact.
-Their resistance to noise represents a key advantage of digital signals over analog signals.
+Their resistance to noise represents a key advantage of digital signals over analogue signals.
 However, digital systems fail catastrophically when noise exceeds the system's ability to autocorrect.
-On the other hand, analog systems fail gracefully: as noise increases, the signal becomes progressively more degraded but still usable.
+On the other hand, analogue systems fail gracefully: as noise increases, the signal becomes progressively more degraded but still usable.
 Also, digital transmission of continuous data unavoidably adds quantization noise to the output.
 This can be reduced, but not eliminated, only at the expense of increasing the channel bandwidth requirement.